neondatabase/neon/docs/rfcs/002-storage.md

 ### **Checkpointing**

 No such mechanism is needed.
-Or we may look at the storage node as at kind of continuous chekpointer.
+Or we may look at the storage node as at kind of continuous checkpointer.

 ### **Full page writes (torn page protection)**